 It is far better to have low blood pressure than it is to have high.
-Around 30% of people in the UK have high blood pressure, but unfortunately they won’t know they have it.
+Known as the silent killer because its symptoms aren’t obvious, around thirty per cent of us in the UK have high blood pressure.

-It’s known as the silent killer because the symptoms aren’t obvious.
-If left untreated high blood pressure can increase our risk of a heart attack, or a stroke.
-It’s important to get your blood pressure checked every 5 years.
-If after two or three readings your blood pressure measures 140/90 or higher, you are said to have high blood pressure (also known as hypertension).
+If after you’ve had two or three readings and your blood pressure measures 140/90 or higher, you are said to have high blood pressure (also known as hypertension).
 A normal blood pressure reading should be below 130/80.

-Anyone with a family of high blood pressure can be at risk, but as we age, our chances of having high blood pressure also increase.
-Other factors include:
+Anyone with a family history of high blood pressure can be at risk, but as we age, our chances of having high blood pressure increase.

 - Being overweight;

 - Not exercising enough.

 To bring high blood pressure down to a controllable level, we must maintain a better lifestyle, introduce more exercise, consume less salt and cut back on alcohol.
 It’s usually a poor lifestyle that triggers it.
 Anyone with a consistently high reading must be closely monitored, until their blood pressure is brought back under control.